oezyurty/CLUDA/README.md

-# CL4UDATS: Contrastive Learning for Unsupervised Domain Adaptation of Time Series
+# CLUDA: Contrastive Learning for Unsupervised Domain Adaptation of Time Series

 ### Accessing ICU Datasets MIMIC-IV and AmsterdamUMCdb
 If you want to do experiments on MIMIC-IV and AmsterdamUMCdb, first you need to get permission for these datasets even though it is publicly available.